-Since in a storytelling system children mainly focus on narrating, a complex puppet manipulation as if we are stringing a puppet in a real show will be distracting or even hamper narrative [37].
+Since in a storytelling system, children mainly focus on narrating, a complex puppet manipulation as if we are stringing a puppet in a real show will be distracting or even hamper narrative [37].
 If young children pay much attention on puppet manipulation, they might forget the story line.
-From this consideration, we design a userfriendly puppet prototype used as a storytelling avatar with a simpler interaction manner and easier motion control mechanism.
+From this consideration, we design a user-friendly puppet prototype used as a storytelling avatar with a simpler interaction manner and easier motion control mechanism.

 For young children to control the movement of the puppet/avatar, the most direct way is converting the translation of their hands position in Leap Motion coordinate system to the position of puppet in virtual environment.
-Considering the different scale between these two workspaces, a proper transformation matrix should be involved as a scaling into the coordinate translation.
+Considering the different scales between these two workspaces, a proper transformation matrix should be involved as a scaling into the coordinate translation.
 Once players' hands is not recognized by the Leap Motion device, puppet will keep its position in the last frame and then resume the movement immediately when hands can be detected again in the following frames.
-Within each frame, the position of the puppet is decided by the values of two coordinate vectors: the puppet's former coordinate in previous frame and the hand's relative translation generated by player's hand movement in current frame.
-And the scaling factor considered at the meanwhile, the puppet crow's coordinate in virtual workspace is computed as follows:
+Within each frame, the position of the puppet is decided by the values of two coordinate vectors: the puppet's former coordinate in the previous frame and the hand's relative translation generated by player's hand movement in the current frame.
+In addition, the scaling factor considered, at the meanwhile, the puppet crow's coordinate in virtual workspace is computed as follows:

-$$P{\rm crow} = M \cdot S \cdot R{\rm hand} + P{\rm crow}^{\prime} \tag{4}$$ where $P{crow}$ is the puppet crow's position in current frame, $R{hand}$ is player's relative hand movement in real world in current frame comparing with the previous frame, which can be obtained in formula (2), M is the transformation matrix between the player's workspace and the puppet crow's coordinate system, S is the scaling matrix, and $P'{crow}$ presents puppet crow's position in the previous frame.
+$$P{\rm crow} = M \cdot S \cdot R{\rm hand} + P'{\rm crow} \tag{4}$$ where P{crow} is the puppet crow's position in the current frame, R{hand} is player's relative hand movement in real world in the current frame compared with the previous frame, which can be obtained in formula (2), M is the transformation matrix between the player's workspace and the puppet crow's coordinate system, S is the scaling matrix, and P'{crow} presents puppet crow's position in the previous frame.

-The algorithm of the movement control mechanism is illustrated below, which takes Leap Motion sensor data as the input and calculates the difference of the data information between current frame and previous frame in order to generate puppet new position in current frame.
-If motion data is not accessible from Leap Motion controller in current frame (that maybe caused by an unrecognized object/hand gesture or moving out of the detecting range), puppet will stay where it was in the previous frame, unmoved (Line 1 to Line 3).
-Else, update puppet position according to formula (4) (Line 5 to Line 9).
+The algorithm of the movement control mechanism is illustrated below, which takes Leap Motion sensor data as the input and calculates the difference of the data information between the current frame and the previous frame to generate puppet new position in the current frame.
+If motion data are not accessible from Leap Motion controller in the current frame (that maybe caused by an unrecognized object/hand gesture or moving out of the detecting range), puppet will stay, where it was in the previous frame, unmoved (Line 1-Line 3).
+Else, update puppet position according to formula (4) (Line 5-Line 9).